-- - Peel the shells off the prawns, then pat them with a paper towel to dry them off and set aside in a bowl or on a plate.
+- – Peel the shells off the shrimp, then pat them with a paper towel to dry them off and lay out in a single layer.
+Sprinkle kosher salt on one side.

-- - Using tongs, place the prawns in the pan, separating them so they don’t touch.
-Let them cook for 2 minutes undisturbed.
+- – Using tongs, place the shrimp in the pan with the salted side down, separating them so they don’t touch.
+Salt the other side of the shrimp then let them cook for 2 minutes undisturbed.

-- - As prawns are cooking, place zoodles equally onto two plates or pasta bowls.
+- – As shrimp are cooking, place zoodles equally onto two plates or pasta bowls.

-- Flip the prawns over and cook for an additional 2 minutes, until all parts of the prawns are pink and opaque.
+- – Flip the shrimp over and cook for an additional 2 minutes, until all parts of the prawns are pink and opaque.

-- - Place half of the prawns onto each pile of zoodles.
+- – Place half of the shrimp onto each pile of zoodles.

-- - Spoon out 2 tablespoons of pesto onto each bowl, then mix everything together with your utensil of choice to coat the prawns and zoodles.
+- – Spoon out 2 tablespoons of pesto onto each bowl, then mix everything together with your utensil of choice to coat the shrimp and zoodles.
 Serve as is.